 Sound in structural cinema - Albert Alcoz

-Talk by Albert Alcoz on March 27th 2019 at Ex-Designer Project Bar (Barcelona).
+Talk by Albert Alcoz March 27, 2019 at Ex-Designer Project Bar (Barcelona).

-In his article "Structural Film", published in 1969 in the journal Film Culture, the American theorist P. Adams Sitney analyses a set of films by Michael Snow, Hollis Frampton, Paul Sharits and Ken Jacobs, among others, which interrogate the medium of film by questioning its constituent elements.
-Listening to these films under artistic parameters such as silence, noise, soundscape, the treatment of the voice, the use of repetition and music are some of the strategies proposed to evaluate the aural aspects of structural cinema.
+In its article "Structural Film"published in 1969 in the magazine Film Culturethe American theorist P. Adams Sitney analyzes a set of films from Michael Snow, Hollis Frampton, Paul Sharits and Ken Jacobsamong others, that interrogate the cinematographic medium by questioning its constituent elements.
+Listening to these films under artistic parameters such as silence, noise, soundscape, the treatment of the voice, the use of repetition and music are some of the strategies proposed to evaluate the auditory aspects of structural cinema.

-The presentation followed the structure of the book Film Resonances.
-Sound in structural cinema (1960-1981) and was combined with the viewing of fragments of the films discussed:
+The presentation followed the structure of the book Filmic resonances.
+Sound in Structural Cinema (1960-1981) and was combined with the viewing of excerpts from the films discussed:

 Kurt Kren: Bäume im Herbst (1960)